-- click on SAS on the Taskbar. - press ALT-ESC to toggle through all open applications.
+- Click the SAS icon on the Windows Taskbar. - Press ALT-ESC to toggle through all open applications.

 Using Dialog Boxes: To communicate with most Windows applications, you must use dialog boxes.
 These are interactive ways to give commands and information to an application.
 When you adjusted your mouse settings, you were using a dialog box.
 Dialog boxes have many features in common, such as the following: